 ORLANDO, Fla. — Are you registered to vote in Florida?
 Have you checked the status of that voter registration lately?

-February 18 was the deadline to register for the Florida presidential preference primary in March.
+October 5 is the deadline to register for the general election in November.
 Making sure your voter registration is up to date will save you headaches at the polling place on Election Day.

 - RELATED LINKS: